 Here’s how Hill defined a Mastermind group originally: “The coordination of knowledge and effort of two or more people, who work toward a definite purpose, in the spirit of harmony.”

 Today, most groups consist of 4 people, which are not necessarily working towards the exact same goal or at the same company, but who are in the same industry and share many problems, obstacles, as well as character traits.

 However, groups can be of any size, the only rule being that each session must follow a specific agenda (here’s the one we use).

 The main benefit is that by combining the brain power of two or more people to solve problems, the result is more than the sum of its parts.

 There is a surplus from sharing experiences, ideas and skills that could never be achieved if each person worked on their stuff alone, and that’s why Masterminds are so powerful.

 I highly recommend you start one, you can find groups all over Facebook and online.
 Simply use Google Hangouts to run your sessions and then create a protocol for each meeting that you share with all members.

 It’s really hard to pick 3 things from 13, especially because they’re all important, but I think I did a good job.
 When you read the summary, you might think “Well, this is a lot of good advice, but it’s all generic.”

-I find it astonishing that you could read this book or the set of blinks for it, and know everything you ever need to become successful, as long as you instantly start executing the ideas from it.
+I find it astonishing that you could read this book or the set of blinks for it and know everything you ever need to become successful, as long as you instantly start to execute the ideas in it.

 Who would I recommend the Think And Grow Rich summary to?